kenaycock/Generic-IVC-Filter/CAD/Rev1.0/README.md

 *Chosen design after performing preliminary FEA simulations*

-For details, refer to documentation in the "Preliminary_FEA" folder.
+For analysis of the *Rev1* design, please refer to documentation in the "Preliminary_FEA" folder.

 # Correspondence